WHY THUUN EXISTS

 THE SHOE CABINET

 Six pairs.
 Maybe eight.
 You already know which ones work for which day.
 The leather ones for the client meeting — they read right, but by hour six your feet have opinions.
 The running-bred ones you default to on long days — they were designed for a track, not a Tuesday.
 Comfortable, but not when people are reading more than your words.
-The hyped pair you liked before the hype — makes a statement.
+The pair you liked before everyone else found it — makes a statement.
 Sometimes a loud one.
 But that is all it was ever built to do.
 And now everyone you know owns one.
 Noise.

 Every morning, a small compromise at the shoe cabinet — the kind you would never accept anywhere else in your life.
 And underneath that, something harder to name.
 You bought most of these when you were still becoming.
 They were markers of who you were working toward.
 You have arrived.
 The shoes haven’t.